 The NRHT is proposed to link the Hendricks County communities of Coatesville, Amo, Clayton, Cartersburg and Plainfield.
 For the majority of its proposed alignment across Hendricks County, the NRHT will not be in relatively close proximity to U.S. 40/National Road.
 That condition changes however, within the City of Plainfield where the trail is proposed to head east to the Hendricks/Marion County line.
-The trail is proposed to primarily be a bicycle/pedestrian trail, but may also include an adjacent equestrian trail in the western part of the county.
+The trail is proposed to primarily be a bicycle/pedestrian trail, but also includes an adjacent equestrian trail in the western part of the county.

 Trail planning and implementation has already begun in portions of Hendricks County.
 Some portions of the Vandalia Trail in the western part of the county and of the Vandalia Rail-Trail in Plainfield have already been created and are currently being used.
-The eastern portion of the Vandalia Rail-Trail may extend into Marion County and form part of the Indy Greenways Trail network.